 You can upgrade your account to a premium account by logging into your account and then go to the dashboard on the “My Account” page, clicking on the “My Subscription” link and scrolling down to the “Related Orders” section and clicking the Pay button which will take you to the checkout page and where you will check out as you normally would.
 Make sure that you’re billing address is correct (matches your credit card’s billing address) before checking out.

 And to use our service daily… it’s really simple.
-Just read the emails that we send out every day or go to the Premium page at 9:30am and 5:30pm and see the easy to follow trades that we put out and pay attention to our market insight/commentary/notes.
+Just read the emails that we send out every day or go to the Premium page at 6:30pm and see the easy to follow trades that we put out and pay attention to our market insight/commentary/notes.

 How to Play